sts10/sts10.github.io/_posts/2018-11-26-totp-uris-qr-codes-2-factor.markdown

 shred -ufv --iterations=20 ~/Pictures/<original screenshot of QR code>
 ```

+Then open `~/.bash_history` in your text editor of choice and delete the lines the contain your secret.
+This isn't a perfect way to cover your tracks, but it doesn't hurt.

 ### Notes on Other Methods of Twitter Login Verification

 The above procedure will leave SMS (text message) login verification **enabled**.
 If you don't want this enabled (for example if you're afraid of [a SIM-swapping attack](https://motherboard.vice.com/en_us/article/zm8a9y/how-to-protect-yourself-from-sim-swapping-hacks)), you'll have to disable it yourself.